lildutils/ldu-devtools-gulputils/README.md

 ## BuildUtils

-Build Utilities for easy manage Gulpfile.js build tasks, you can import it in your Gulpfile.js
+Build Utilities for you can easy manage Gulpfile.js build tasks.
+To use it, you can import it in your Gulpfile.js

 ```js
 const buildUtils = require('ldu-gulputils').buildUtils;